dparlevliet/awesome-analytics/README.md

 # Awesome Analytics

-A curated list of awesome app analytical/metric tools and other related awesome resources.
+A curated list of awesome app analytical tools and other related awesome resources.
 Inspired by [awesome-bigdata](https://github.com/onurakpolat/awesome-bigdata) and [awesome-sysadmin](https://github.com/n1trux/awesome-sysadmin) this was originally forked from [awesome-analytics](https://github.com/onurakpolat/awesome-analytics).